hashicorp/vault-guides/identity/vault-agent-caching/README.md

     **NOTE:** Notice the `cache` block.
 The TCP listener is configured to listen to port 8200 on the client host.

-1. Run Vault Agent:
+1. Run Vault Agent

     ```plaintext
     $ vault agent -config=/home/ubuntu/auto-auth-conf.hcl -log-level=debug
     ```

-1. Open another client host SSH terminal and verify that a token has been acquired:
+1. Open another client host SSH terminal and verify that a token has been acquired

     ```plaintext
     $ more vault-token-via-agent
     ```

-1. Verify that you can get an AWS credentials:
+1. Verify that you can get an AWS credentials

     ```plaintext
     $ curl -s --header "X-Vault-Token: $(cat /home/ubuntu/vault-token-via-agent)" \